cloudlinux/cloudlinux-doc/docs/command-line_tools/README.md

 In case if <span class="notranslate">CageFS</span> is installed and SuPHP is on, checking if <span class="notranslate">CageFS</span> is enabled for SuPHP.

+Fails if CageFS is not enabled for suphp binary.

 5. <span class="notranslate">`--check-usepam`</span>